-The German filmmaker Werner Herzog once said in an interview that if one wanted to become an artist, one should not spend years in art school but take a long walk alone with a camera.
-As his graduation project, Clemens Wilhelm undertook this long walk.
+German filmmaker Werner Herzog once remarked that to become an artist, one should forgo years of art school and instead take a long walk alone.
+For his art school graduation project, Clemens Wilhelm took this long walk.

-Walking south to Italy has a long tradition in European art history.
-Many Northern-European artists since Renaissance times have traveled to Italy to study the arts, and due to limited resources they often walked.
-Taking a long walk at the end of your apprenticeship also has a long tradition among other European craftsmen.
+His journey—on foot from Munich to Venice—echoes a centuries-old tradition.
+Since the Renaissance, Northern European artists have traveled south to Italy to study the arts, often making the trip on foot due to limited means.
+Likewise, the custom of a long walk at the end of one’s apprenticeship has deep roots among European craftsmen.

-The film is shown as a screening accompanied by a composition by Joakim Blattmann (Oslo) which is performed live at every screening. (see image above)
+The film is presented in a live screening format, accompanied by an atmospheric sound composition by Joakim Blattmann (Oslo) performed live at each showing. (see image above)

 THE ROAD TO VENICE has been presented at Edinburgh Art Festival, Atelier Nord ANX Oslo, Babel Gallery Trondheim, Timespan Helmsdale, Borgie Forest Cabin, and Forum for Meditation & Neuroscience Berlin.